preesm/preesm.github.io/_tutos/02-parasobel.md

 In order to have realistic timings in the Gantt chart, actor timings should be entered in the scenario.
 Actor timings must be measured by execution profiling.

 The final project resulting from all the modifications presented in this tutorial is available [here](/assets/tutos/parasobel/tutorial1_result.zip).
-(Note that the external libraries, the YUV sequence and the generated C code are not included).
+(Note that the external libraries, the YUV sequence, the font and the generated C code are not included).

 You can continue the tutorials by trying [Tutorial 3: Code Generation for Multicore DSP](/tutos/mpsoccodegen).